 Please note that local buses do not accept cash.
 Tickets must be paid by credit / debit cards.

 Timetables of local buses (The bus stop closest to the venue is "Umeå växthuset", but the stop "Universum" is also close by)

 Time table for buses to and from Umeå Airport

 Umeå Airport - Information site, including flight information and car rental

 Tourist information about Umeå

-Registration includes all conference activites, coffee breaks, lunches and the conference dinner.
+Registration fees include all conference activites, coffee breaks, lunches and the conference dinner.

-Registration does not include travel and accommodation, although accomodation can be booked directly via the registration page as well.
-In that case, the hotel cost will calculated and added to the registration fee to be included in the total cost to be paid.
-Two hotels can be selected, each offering single or shared doubled rooms.
-If the shared room option is selected, the person to share the room with can be specified, even if that person is not included in the registration (e.g. accompanying person).
+Registration fees do not include travel and accommodation, except if accomodation was booked directly via the registration page as well.
+In that case, the hotel cost were added to the registration fee in the total cost to be paid.

-Below is a list of the confirmed keynote speakers
+Below is a list of the keynote speakers

 Janina Kneipp leads one of the strongest research groups in Europe using Raman spectroscopy to understand chemical and physical basis of biological phenomena in living systems.
 Her focus is to develop sensitive optical detection tools, including high lateral resolution vibrational spectroscopy, e.g. surface-enhanced Raman scattering (SERS).